stuartfowler/CEMT/Documentation/risk.md

 #### Bowtie - Misuse Case

-The Misuse Case Bowtie Diagram depicts all of the threat and detection nodes within the selected Misuse Case, along with the `SecurityProperties` associated with those threat and detection nodes, colour-coded by their implementation status.
+The Misuse Case Bowtie Diagram depicts all of the threat and detection nodes within the selected Misuse Case, along with the `SecurityProperty`s associated with those threat and detection nodes, colour-coded by their implementation status.
 This diagrams provides a high level overview of the implementation status of all relevant controls that could feasibly be implemented.
-As noted in the [Security Controls](./threat-mitigation.md#security-controls) section, it is important to remember that it is not necessary a bad outcome if the controls are not implemented; the purpose of this bowtie diagram is not to assess some level of compliance status, but rather to provide a high level summary that can be used to inform a risk decision.
+As noted in the [Security Control](./threat-mitigation.md#security-controls)s section, it is important to remember that it is not necessary a bad outcome if the controls are not implemented; the purpose of this bowtie diagram is not to assess some level of compliance status, but rather to provide a high level summary that can be used to inform a risk decision.
 An example Misuse Case Bowtie Diagram is shown below:

 ![Bowtie - Misuse Case](./Images/Bowtie%20-%20Misuse%20Case.png)

 #### Bowtie - Action

 The Action Bowtie Diagram provides a more focused summary of a single threat node from the attack tree.
-This diagram will show the `ThreatActions` set in the `Action Filter` smart package, as well as the associated mitigating or preventative threats on the left, the linked detection action and then the associated detecting controls on the right.
+This diagram will show the `ThreatAction`s set in the `Action Filter` smart package, as well as the associated mitigating or preventative threats on the left, the linked detection action and then the associated detecting controls on the right.
 Each of the controls will be colour coded according to their implementation state.
 These focused diagrams are useful when reviewing the [`Attack Trees`](#attack-trees) and you want to display detailed information of a particular node of the attack tree.
 An example Action Bowtie Diagram is shown below:

 ![Bowtie - Action](./Images/Bowtie%20-%20Action.png)

 ### Bowtie - Asset

 The Asset Bowtie Diagram shows the controls associated with a particular asset.
-This diagram will show the `Assets` set in the `Asset Filter` smart package, as well as the associated security controls, split into mitigating or preventative controls on the left and detecting controls on the right.
+This diagram will show the `Asset`s set in the `Asset Filter` smart package, as well as the associated security controls, split into mitigating or preventative controls on the left and detecting controls on the right.
 Each of the controls will be colour coded according to their implementation state on that particular asset.
 These diagrams can be useful when considering changes to assets, such as obsolescence studies, or to investigate the level of control implementation in particularly critical assets.
 An example Asset Bowtie Diagram is shown below:

 ![Bowtie - Asset](./Images/Bowtie%20-%20Asset.png)